AdobeDocs/campaign-standard-learn.en/help/acs/communication-channels/mobile/configure-mobile-apps-using-aep-sdk.md

 team: TM
 ---

-# Configuring mobile applications using [!UICONTROL Adobe Experience Platform SDK] {#configuring-a-mobile-application-using-adobe-experience-platform-sdk}
+# Configure a mobile application using [!UICONTROL Adobe Experience Platform SDK] {#configure-a-mobile-application-using-adobe-experience-platform-sdk}

-To send [!DNL In-App]Messages or [!UICONTROL Push Notifications] with an [!DNL Experience Cloud SDK] application, a mobile app has to be set up in [!UICONTROL Adobe Experience Platform Launch] and be configured in Adobe Campaign.
+To send In-App messages or [!UICONTROL push notifications] using the Mobile SDK V5, the mobile app has to be set up in [!UICONTROL Adobe Experience Platform Launch] and configured in Adobe Campaign.

 The videos below demonstrates the required steps to configure a mobile app in [!UICONTROL Launch]: